grafana/tempo/docs/design-proposals/2023-05 vParquet3.md

   * Queriers read blocks with different configured columns
 * Provide tooling and documentation that enables tenants to find good attributes to promote to dedicated columns
   * Find attributes that contribute the most to block size
-  * (Stretch) Find attributes that are search the most by
+  * (Stretch) Find the most common used attributes in search

 Future iterations may support additional features: